Skip to main content

 Something interesting is happening in the AI and LLM space that makes YAML worth reconsidering for transcription workflows.
 Tools like Pathway now let developers "build Large Language Model (LLM) Apps using YAML configuration files" to create production-ready RAG pipelines without writing code.
 Microsoft's Semantic Kernel includes a YAML schema specifically for prompts, and Azure Machine Learning uses YAML to define prompt flow integrations with DevOps.

 Why does this matter for transcription?
-Because modern transcription increasingly isn't just about converting speech to text—it's about feeding that text into AI pipelines for analysis, summarization, and transformation.
+Because modern transcription increasingly isn't just about converting speech to text—it's about feeding that text into AI processing workflows for analysis, summarization, and transformation.
 If those pipelines are already configured in YAML, having transcript metadata in the same format creates natural integration points.

 Speaker Diarization: A Use Case That Almost Makes Sense